Brad D. Brian

 • Received Global ranking for litigation trial lawyers by Chambers Global (2019)

-• Received the highest ranking in California, for commercial litigation (2021-2023), as well as second highest for white collar and government investigations, by Chambers USA (consistently ranked 17 years)
+• Received “Star Individual,” the highest ranking in California, for Litigation: General Commercial; as well as Band 1 for White Collar Crime & Government Investigations; Litigation: Trial Lawyers; and Law Firm Defense by Chambers USA

 • Named among Top 100 most influential attorneys in California by the Daily Journal for 25 consecutive years